When you go freelance, you'll want to attract as many clients as possible. It might mean taking on anything and everything that comes your way.

-3. Are they growing with you?
-Or expecting more for less?
+3. Will they grow with you?
+Or are they expecting more for less?

 You're helping your client to become more successful, so why are they insisting on more output for less money?
 If a client is always squeezing you, then it's never going to be a profitable arrangement.

-This is where you should attempt to 'review' your pricing structure, and highlight the need to increase your rates and/or support to cover the time and resource now required to adequately serve the client.
-If they insist on having you at the same price but they're demanding more and more of your time – it's never going to work in your favour, so walk away.
+It's where you should attempt to 'review' your pricing structure, and highlight the need to increase your rates and support to cover the time and resource now required to serve the client adequately.
+If they insist on having you at the same price, but they're demanding more and more of your time – it's never going to work in your favour, so walk away.

 4. Do they listen to your advice?

-But if after attempting to get them to listen, it's still not happening – you should probably follow your gut and walk away.
-Your reputation is at stake, and you certainly don't want their careless actions to backfire on your own business.
+After attempting to get them to listen, it's still not happening – you should probably follow your gut and walk away.
+Your reputation is at stake, and you certainly don't want your client's careless actions to backfire on your own business.

 5. Do they value your support, trust and respect you?